daniel-ilett/blog/_posts/2019-04-12-tut1-1-smo-greyscale.md

 # Conclusion

 You’ve had a taste of the power of image effects in Unity.
-We’ve only talked about simple colour transformations so far and introduced vector and matrix operations - next time, we’ll be implementing blurring algorithms, which take into account neighbouring pixels when calculating each pixel’s colour value.
+We’ve only talked about simple colour transformations so far and introduced vector and matrix operations - next time, we’ll be taking a look at buffers other than the framebuffer to help us recreate the Silhouette effect.